top of page

 The art of beautifully dismembering an icon is not an easy task, but American artist Margaux Lange has done just that.
 Her Barbie jewelry line incorporates parts of the doll into ornate reliquary-style designs, producing pieces that have been showcased in galleries and museums across the United States, encouraging viewers to reflect on the ideals and expectations historically associated with the iconic doll.

-Lange has stated that Barbie dolls played a pivotal role in her childhood development as a tool for acting out and exploring the human relationships in her life, as well as the fantasy lives she imagined.
-Barbie debuted in Lange's artwork in high school and throughout college.
+Lange has stated that Barbie dolls played a pivotal role in her childhood development, serving as a tool for acting out and exploring human relationships in her life and the fantasies she imagined.
+Barbie appeared in Lange's artwork throughout high school and college.
 Her first piece in this series was a pair of Barbie hand earrings, and the ideas for more jewelry designs just kept coming.

 I spent many hours crafting precious details for her and the miniature world in which she existed.
-Playing with dolls helped to develop my dexterity from a young age and strengthened my attention to detail - Lange said.
+Playing with dolls helped develop my dexterity from a young age and strengthened my attention to detail, Lange said.

 Margaux Lange